L5lua/L5-website/docs/L5-for-processingp5.md

 OOP can be implemented in Lua using tables.

-Check out the [Lua Users wiki on Object Oriented Programming](http://lua-users.org/wiki/ObjectOrientedProgramming) for more information and examples.
+## More info on Lua

+Lua maintains a great documentation site with [reference manuals](https://lua.org/manual/).
+The [lua-users Tutorial Directory](http://lua-users.org/wiki/TutorialDirectory) has beginning and advanced tutorials on the language and its features.
+The Lua Users wiki has a section on [Object Oriented Programming](http://lua-users.org/wiki/ObjectOrientedProgramming) with many examples.